Skip to main content

 Fencing

 One way to deter rattlesnakes from entering your yard is by adding a low-level rattlesnake-proof fence around the perimeter of your yard.
 While this is not a cheap option, it is very effective and can reassure you that a particular zone of your home is safe from rattlesnakes.
-If cost is an issue or you are only worried about rattlesnakes entering a particular area, you don't need to wall off your entire backyard; for example, you can select an area for the children or pets to play in and only fence off that part.
+If this option is too expensive or you are only worried about rattlesnakes entering a particular area, you don't need to wall off your entire backyard.
+For example, you can select an area for the children or pets to play in and only fence off that part.
 This becomes the "safety zone."

-- Be careful with any gates.
-If you don't join the fence to the walls of your house, it is important to ensure that any gate has no gaps on the sides and sits flush with the ground.
-It can help to place a concrete slab directly under the gate going into the ground as a deterrent - this must sit flush with the base of the gate.
+• It’s important to ensure that gates have no gaps on the sides and sit flush with the ground.
+If there is a gap between the ground and the gate, it can help to place a concrete slab directly under the gate going into the ground.
+But make sure the concrete sits flush with the base of the gate.

 Remove Hiding Spots